 Air plants just about the coolest and most versatile indoor plants you can adopt.
-The Tillandsia species doesn’t require soil to grow as they absorb water through their leaves.
-Even more fun, is that they come in a ton of different sizes and shapes, from tiny delicate cones to huge thick tentacles.
+The Tillandsia species doesn’t require soil to grow, as they absorb water through their leaves.
+Even more fun?
+There are many different types of air plants!
+They come in a ton of different sizes and shapes, ranging from tiny delicate cones to huge thick tentacles.

 How to Care for Air Plants